A DCO is a Dynamic Creative Optimiser.

-What Martech do you need and how do you set it up to realize the opportunity of cross-channel insight and personalization for service, marketing and loyalty?
+What Martech do you need and how do you set it up to realise the opportunity of cross-channel insight and personalisation for service, marketing and loyalty?

 The reality is vendors can over promise, technologies don’t easily integrate, data is messy, and you have limited resource, time and budget to solve this web of complexity.

 This series and downloadable full report examine key aspects of the Martech ecosystem and in this article, we look at the role and capability of a typical DCO.

 A DCO is a display ad technology and an important component of the programmatic landscape.

 Programmatic creative and DCOs are two different things, but DCOs are a subset of the other.

 DCOs are designed to streamline ad trafficking and aid creative optimisation in real-time.
 They serve personalised ads based on data about the viewer at the moment of ad serving.

 DCOs are most often used for product retargeting, showing product advertisements, based on a user’s most recent online behavior relating to that category.
 They add speed, scale and automation to the creative process.

 There are 5 key things you need to know when considering a new piece of tech.
 Read a full breakdown of these factors over here.

 DCOs operate in the world of cookies.
 They typically use digital behavioral data but can use more sources.